OSHistory/wikidata2geojson/README.md

 ## To Do:

 * Add option to set more properties for the features
-* Create a simple web map (Leaflet/OL3) to quickly view the result
 * Add option to flip the geocoordinates